 I got the epidural and didn’t experience much pain.
 My husband and I joked until the doctor said it was time to push.

 My third labor and birth were fast and furious.
-I went into labor at 2 p.m. and had my daughter around 6 p.m.
+I entered labor at 2 p.m. and had my daughter around 6 p.m.

-No time for an epidural but I had a super funny nurse who really got me through.
+There was no time for an epidural, but I had a super funny nurse who got me through.
 She kept saying that it was “the perfect birth.”
 Natural, no tearing, and relatively quick.

-I was able to do skin to skin immediately and Joakim found his way to the breast and latched right on while I was still on the OR table.
+I could do skin-to-skin immediately, and Joakim found his way to the breast and latched right on while I was still on the OR table.

 It was magic!
-A c-section didn’t start off as a part of my plan but it became my plan and now I have a scar that tells a story.
+A c-section didn’t start as a part of my plan, but it became my plan, and now I have a scar that tells a story.

 My first birth was filled with lots of love and support.
 I remember arriving at the hospital with my mom and boyfriend.
 It was slightly past midnight.

-A couple of hours pasted and my contractions were getting pretty intense.
-My mom and mother-in-law were right there next to me supporting me, rubbing my low back, massaging my feet, and talking me through it.
+A couple of hours passed, and my contractions were getting pretty intense.
+My mom and mother-in-law were right there next to me, supporting me, rubbing my low back, massaging my feet, and talking me through it.

 You could feel the love in the room.
-Having my mom and mother-in-law there is something I am so grateful for.
-It would have been a completely different experience if I didn’t have these women there with me.
+Having my mom and mother-in-law, there is something I am so grateful for.
+It would have been a completely different experience if I hadn’t had these women there.

 ★ Related Articles: